-Factors to Consider When Analyzing Stocks
+Factors to Consider When Buying Stocks

 The first task is to buy at the right price, but what is the right price?
 Different investors will have different answers, but they would all agree that you should buy below what the future price will be.